lighttransport/tinyusdz/README.md

 ## TODO

+* [ ] Write parser based on the schema definition.
 * [ ] Subdivision surface using OpenSubdiv.
   * [ ] Replace OpenSubdiv with our own subdiv library or embree3's one.
 * [ ] USDA(USD Ascii) support